An expert weighs in on how to do it:

 As a side note, coconut oil is just a wonderful oil to have on hand for a number of different uses: cooking, body moisturizer, hair conditioner.
 So, if oil pulling ends up not being your thing after investing in a tub of coconut oil, it will not go to waste.
 Also, coconut oil is solid at room temperature but will quickly liquify when it reaches body temperature.

 After the pulling is complete, be sure not to swallow the oil as it is full of bacteria.
 Do not spit it out in the sink, but rather into your compost or trash—otherwise you’ll clog the pipes when the oil congeals.
-You should spit it out into the trash, and be sure to rinse your mouth out well with water and follow with a good brush.
+Rinse your mouth out well with water and follow with a good brush.

 That’s it.
 It’s cheap and easy enough that it’s certainly worth a try to see if it works for you.